grafvonb/camunder/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell get         List resources of a defined type e.g. cluster-topology, process-definition, process-instance etc. help        Help about any command
+  completion  Generate the autocompletion script for the specified shell delete      Delete a resource of a given type by its key.
+Supported resource types are: process-instance (pi) get         List resources of a defined type.
+Supported resource types are: cluster-topology (ct), process-definition (pd) help        Help about any command version     Print version information

 Flags:
       --camunda8-base-url string   Camunda 8 API base URL